fbpx

 Regulated terms

 We have regulations that apply to distributed generation.
-The regulations allow distributed generation to be connected as long as the connection and operation standards are met.
+The regulations allow distributed generation to be connected if the connection and operation standards are met.
 The regulatory framework for connecting distributed generation is laid out in Part 6 of the Electricity Industry Participation Code (“Code”).

 This code will apply in most distributed generation connections (once completed).
 However, Waipā Networks and the distributed generator may enter a connection contract anytime.
 These contract terms shall take precedence.